Linaro/lava/doc/v2/dispatcher-testing.rst

 .. note:: There may be several Retry actions necessary within these
           steps.

-So, for a UBoot operation, this results in a pipeline like:
+So, for a U-Boot operation, this results in a pipeline like:

-* UBootCommandOverlay - substitutes dynamic and device-specific data into the UBoot command list specified in the device configuration.
+* UBootCommandOverlay - substitutes dynamic and device-specific data into the U-Boot command list specified in the device configuration.
 * ConnectDevice - establishes a serial connection to the device, as specified by the device configuration
 * UBootRetry - wraps the subsequent actions in a retry